ultimateai/terraform-mongo-atlas-db-user/README.md

   vault_path = "secret/${var.vault_chapter}/${var.vault_environment}/${var.vault_service_name}"
   user_name = var.vault_service_name
   mongo_project_id = var.mongo_project_id
-  databases_names = ["db-first","db-second"]
+  databases_roles = [
+    {
+      "database": "db_first",
+      "role": "readWrite"
+    },
+    {
+      "database": "admin",
+      "role": "crmIntegrations"
       }
+    ]
+}
 ```

 Vault_path: Were the secret will be stored.
 In order NOT to remove existing secrets, final path will be vault_path-mongo-credentials
 user_name: Mongo user name, which normally coincides with the service_name
 mongo_project_id = The id of the project to create the user
-databases_names = List of the databases to which the user will have ReadWrite access to
+databases_roles = List of the databases to which the user will have "role" access to